Telehealth available in Idaho, Utah, and Oregon. Covered by most major insurances.

 connection heart disease and mental health

-Mental health disorders commonly linked with heart disease are as follows:
+Mental health disorders commonly linked with heart disease include:

 Although these are the common ones, other behavioral health disorders such as substance abuse may also be related to heart disease.